 The romantic castle enchants visitors with the diversity of its façades, the multifarious shapes of its towers and roofs and its elaborately designed interior, with 140 halls and rooms.

 The castle was built between 1858 and 1867 by King George V, the last monarch of the Kingdom of Hanover, for his wife Queen Marie.

 Today, this authentically preserved castle invites visitors to take a journey into the past on a variety of guided tours, and represents an important cultural focus in Hanover Region.

-The exhibition "The Path to the Crown", which is being held from 1 May to 9 November, is a particular highlight.
+The exhibition "The Path to the Crown", which is being held until the End of the year 2015, is a particular highlight.

 At this exhibition, which is concerned with the tercentenary of the "Personal Union" or Union of Crowns between the Kingdom of Great Britain and the Electorate, later Kingdom, of Hanover, the royal regalia of the Kingdom of Hanover are being put on display for the first time.